jean-acsas/dataanalytics-utls/README.md

-## Useful scripts and practices for datanalytics
+## Useful scripts and practices for data analytics